sgoutteb/segmata/README.md

 - **Improve speed of treatment**
   - work in memory, but how to deal with vesuvius-render ?
   - try villa//scroll-renderer/
-  - work one vertex out of x instead of all
+  - work one vertex out of x instead of all   --> done but in another way
 - **Automatic detection of width and height**
-  - Reading json file exported by Khartes
+  - Reading json file exported by Khartes  --> done.

 - **Implementation of inference**
 - **Add user interface for choosing folders and files**